diagrams/diagrams-doc/doc/manual.rst

 The Rasterific backend
 ----------------------

 The Rasterific backend is built on top of the `Rasterific`:pkg: package, which is a pure haskell rasterizer that uses `JuicyPixels`:pkg: and `FontyFruity`:pkg:.
 This is a fully featured backend that supports the full APi of the diagrams library.
 It can produce PNG, JPG, BMP, TIF, PDF and animated GIF images.
-It also supports embedded images (see `DImage`) and although does not yet have the text handling capabilities of cairo, it does use the exact text bounding box for alignment.
-Gradients are fully supported including, repeat and reflect.
-In addition the Rasterific backend can be used to generate in memory images that can be manipulated with `JuicyPixels`.
-Finally the Rasterific backend suppports grouped opacity.
+It also supports embedded images (see `DImage`) and although it does not yet have the text handling capabilities of cairo, it does use the exact text bounding box for alignment.
+Gradients are fully supported including repetition and reflection.
+In addition, the Rasterific backend can be used to generate in-memory images that can be manipulated with `JuicyPixels`.
+Finally, the Rasterific backend suppports grouped opacity.

-The Rasterific backend can be invoked via `Diagrams.Backend.Rasterific.CmdLine`:mod: module, or via the `renderDia`/`renderRasterific` functions.
+The Rasterific backend can be invoked via `Diagrams.Backend.Rasterific.CmdLine`:mod: module, or via the `renderDia` and `renderRasterific` functions.

 The cairo backend
 -----------------